 Open Space: The portion of a lot or site which is maintained in its natural state or planted with grass, shrubs, trees or other vegetation and which is not occupied by buildings, structures or other impervious surfaces.
-A significant portion of the open space should include high value open space areas as identified in the Comprehensive Plan's Open Space Plan.
+A significant portion of the open space should include high value open space areas as identified in the Comprehensive Plan.

-Open Space Development: A subdivision with a very low residential density, less than one (1) residential unit on ten (10) acres, designed to preserve open space, and in particular to permanently preserve high value openspace as defined in the Comprehensive Plan's Open Space Plan.
+Open Space Development: A subdivision with a very low residential density, less than one (1) residential unit on ten (10) acres, designed to preserve open space, and in particular to permanently preserve high value openspace as defined in the Comprehensive Plan.